mdn/content/files/en-us/glossary/intrinsic_size/index.md

 Intrinsic sizes and how they are calculated are defined in the [CSS sizing module](/en-US/docs/Web/CSS/CSS_box_sizing).

-For images the intrinsic size has the same meaning — it is the size at which they are displayed if no CSS is applied to change the rendering.
-By default, images are assumed to have a "1x" pixel density (1 device pixel = 1 CSS pixel) and so the intrinsic size is simply the pixel height and width.
-The intrinsic image size and resolution can be explicitly specified in the {{Glossary("EXIF")}} data.
-The intrinsic pixel density may also be set for images using the [`srcset`](/en-US/docs/Web/HTML/Element/img#srcset) attribute (note that if both mechanisms are used, the `srcset` value is applied "over" the EXIF value).
+Intrinsic size has the same meaning for images as for text — the size at which the images are displayed if no CSS is applied to change the rendering.

+Pixel density and resolution affect intrinsic size.
+By default, images are assumed to have a "1x" pixel density (1 device pixel = 1 CSS pixel), in which case the intrinsic size is simply the pixel height and width.
+An image's intrinsic size and resolution can be explicitly specified in its {{Glossary("EXIF")}} data.
+Image pixel density may also be set for images using the [`srcset`](/en-US/docs/Web/HTML/Element/img#srcset) attribute.
+Note that, if both mechanisms are used, the `srcset` value is applied "over" the EXIF value.

 ## Extrinsic sizing